- Tuyển sinh (sau đại học)

 The latest information on scholarships can be found by news released by the Office of International Affairs at NCU: https://oia.ncu.edu.tw/index.php/en/

 While entrance to DOP’s graduate programs for domestic students are very competitive, international students’ entrance to DOP’s graduate program is highly encouraged and those who meet the minimum requirements outlined below are highly likely to be accepted.

-Students who meet the minimum requirements listed below and wish to apply to the DOP must complete the application.
 Applications for admission are accepted by the corresponding deadlines for entrance at the beginning of Fall and Spring semesters.
 For Ph.D. students, applications for both Fall and Spring semester admissions are encouraged.
 For M.S. students, Fall semester admission is highly recommended for optimum course availability.
 There is no Sumer semester admission.

 Students with a B.S. degree and with a minimum grade point average (GPA) of 3.0 out of 4.0 from a recognized university are eligible to apply for admission.